tbmreza/hh200-docs/docs/index.md

 All in all, hh200 doesn't compete with Postman GUI; agrees with the above python approach where complexity is preferably hidden; and ultimately aspires to be more modern Hurl.

-To really drive hh200's idea home, the following extensions to the above test scenario might help weighing whether hh200 serves your taste decently well.
+The following extensions to the above test scenario might help weighing whether hh200 serves your taste decently well.

 - insert another endpoint call after "get token"